See how to preview ALL your fonts at the same time!

 - smaller / bigger: Increase/decrease font size without typing in a specific number.

-If you’ve selected a few fonts that you like and want to see them in more detail, just click on each one so it’s surrounded by a green box.
-Then click ‘filter selected’.
+If you’ve previewed all your fonts and selected a few that you like and want to see them in more detail, just click on each one so it’s surrounded by a green box.

-While hovering, on the left you’ll see a little “+” that allows you to zoom in on a font to see more of the details.
+While hovering over a desired font, on the left you’ll see a little “+” that allows you to zoom in to see more details.

 On the right, there’s an “x” that removes that font from your selection.

 In the center, you’ll also notice a ‘tracking’ option with a “-” and “+” on either side.

 This allows you to adjust the kerning or character spacing between each letter.

 If you want to see what your word looks like with more spacing between each letter, just hit the “+” until you’re happy, and use the “-” to decrease the spacing.

 Sharing Your Favorite Fonts